tayfunayazma/nlp_and_deep_learning_for_stock_prediction/README.md

 release.
 However, it is also quite possible that stock movements may react in the days following the release of news headlines.

+## 7. Write Ups

-## 7. The full report and slide deck are also provided as separate PDF files under the report file.
+The full report and slide deck are also provided as separate PDF files under the report file.